Harvard Crimson baseball: Head coaches

 From the program's inception at the start of the 1865 season through the end of the 1899 season, the program did not have a head coach and was instead led by its captains.
 In the 1900 season, E. H. Nichols became the program's first head coach.
 Frank Sexton, who held the position from 1911–1914, was the team's first professional coach.
 The position became a full-time position beginning with the 1996 season, thanks to a $2.5 million endowment from program alumnus Joseph O'Donnell.

 In the early years of the position, men commonly held it for only one season.
 (Prior to the 1930s, the position was held for a single season 11 times.)
-Since then, however, five men have coached the team for at least a decade: Fred Mitchell, Norman Shepard, Loyal Park, Alex Nahigian, and Joe Walsh.
+Since then, however, five men have coached the team for at least a decade: Fred Mitchell, Norman Shepard, Loyal K. Park, Alex Nahigian, and Joe Walsh.
 Walsh, who was the program's head coach for 17 seasons (1996–2012), served the longest tenure of any coach in program history and is also its wins leader, with 347.